Latest News

 Pre-Owned Burial Plots

-One final type of cemetery plot is a Pre-owned burial plot, also known as reclaimed or resale plots.
+One final type of cemetery plot is a pre-owned burial plot, also known as reclaimed or resale plots.
 These are cemetery spaces that were purchased in advance but are now available for resale.
 Families may choose pre-owned plots as a cost-effective option, as these plots can sometimes be acquired at a lower price than newly sold burial spaces.

 There are several reasons why pre-owned plots become available, including families relocating, changes in burial plans, or estates selling unused plots.
 Purchasing a pre-owned burial plot can also provide access to cemeteries that have limited new spaces available.